MaskingTechnology/jitar/examples/concepts/load-balancing/README.md

 # Jitar | Load Balancing example

-This example demonstrates how to load balance application segments by running them on multiple nodes.
+This example demonstrates how to load balance application segments by running them on multiple workers.

 The application contains simple calculator tasks that are placed in a single segment.
 Each of its functions can be used independently.